Training Academy

 Continuous Training

 Training does not end after the academy is complete.
-The unit meets for in-service trainings which consist of refreshers and updates in areas such as felony stops, building searches, accident investigation, event patrol, crowd control, as well as legal updates.
+The unit meets for in-service trainings which consist of refreshers and updates in areas such as felony stops, building searches, accident investigation, event patrol, and crowd control .

 Each officer must also qualify with their duty firearm and patrol rifle several times per year in daytime and low-light shooting, and recertify with PPCT and LEIN once per year.